manusco/wolfgang/docs/GAME_DESIGN_SPEC.md

 ### Design Philosophy
 **Gothic | Atmospheric | Immediately Understandable**

-Wolfgang's interface should evoke a mysterious, nocturnal atmosphere while remaining crystal clear and accessible to new players.
+WolfGang's interface should evoke a mysterious, nocturnal atmosphere while remaining crystal clear and accessible to new players.

 ### Visual Identity